17 Ancient Metagenomic Pipelines

 4. Specify we want to run the aDNA mode with mapping of reads back to the original contigs rather than for co-assembly

 The aDNA mode of nf-core/mag only supports mapping reads back to the original contigs.
-The other mapping modes are when doing co-assembly, where you assume there are similar organisms across all your metagenomes, and wish to map reads from all samples in a group to a single sample’s contig (for example).
+The other mapping modes are when doing co-assembly, where we assume there are similar organisms across all our metagenomes, and wish to map reads from all samples in a group to a single sample’s contig (for example).
 Doing this on aDNA reads would risk making false positive damage patterns, as the damaged reads may derive from reads from a different sample with damage, that are otherwise not present in the sample used for generating the given contig.

-5. Specify we want to generate completeness statistics with CheckM (rather than BUSCO), with the associated pre-downloaded database
+5 .
+Specify we want to generate completeness statistics with CheckM (rather than BUSCO), with the associated pre-downloaded database

-6. Skip a few steps that are either ‘nice to have’ (e.g. read taxonomic classification), or require large computational resources (e.g. metaSPAdes, CONCOCT or BUSCO)
+6 .
+Skip a few steps that are either ‘nice to have’ (e.g. read taxonomic classification), or require large computational resources (e.g.metaSPAdes, CONCOCT or BUSCO)

 The steps we are skipping are: host/arefact removal (Bowtie2 removal of phiX), taxonomic classification of reads (centrifuge, kraken2, krona), the additional assemblers (metaSPAdes and SPAdeshybrid, as these require very large computational resources), additional binners (MaxBin2 and CONCOCT, while they are used in the de novo assembly chapter, they take a long time to run), ship raw contig annotation (with Prodigal, as we do this at the bin level), and contig taxonomic classification (with GTDB and BUSCO as they require very large databases).